adcanis/google-homepage/README.md

-This is the Google-Homepage assignment on the Odin Project as per the foundations course.
+This is the recreation of the google homepage, as per the Odin Project foundations course.